-- enhanced alignment with the objectives of the WFP Gender Policy (2015-2020); - enhanced focus on vulnerability in the pastoral lowlands, leveraging humanitarian food assistance in order to improve community-level management and control of water resources; - > strengthened support for government efforts to scale up school feeding; - strategic leveraging of WFP's role in providing food assistance at the humanitarian-development-peace nexus; - leveraging of WFP's identity as a public agency operating at a significant scale in a range of private commercial markets; - leveraging of WFP's expertise in logistics and supply chain management and its support for strengthening food systems in the country; and - > support for the Government in strengthening the early warning system so that it triggers timely responses and reduces risks. - 30.
+- enhanced alignment with the objectives of the WFP Gender Policy (2015-2020); - enhanced focus on vulnerability in the pastoral lowlands, leveraging humanitarian food assistance in order to improve community-level management and control of water resources; - strengthened support for government efforts to scale up school feeding; - > strategic leveraging of WFP's role in providing food assistance at the humanitarian-development-peace nexus; - leveraging of WFP's identity as a public agency operating at a significant scale in a range of private commercial markets; - leveraging of WFP's expertise in logistics and supply chain management and its support for strengthening food systems in the country; and - > support for the Government in strengthening the early warning system so that it triggers timely responses and reduces risks. - 30.
 WFP will maintain its investments in humanitarian efforts to ensure access to food and nutrition for targeted people, boosting the capacities of national systems and actors to provide relief assistance.
-Unless the COVID-19 pandemic or other major new crisis results in a significant humanitarian response during the CSP period, WFP expects a gradual reduction in the share of relief activities in its portfolio, alongside increased investments in social protection, safety nets and nutrition-sensitive resilience and livelihood programming. - 31.
+Unless the COVID-19 pandemic or other major new crisis results in a significant humanitarian response during the CSP period, WFP expects a gradual reduction in the share of relief activities in its portfolio, alongside increased investments in social protection, safety nets and nutrition-sensitive resilience and livelihood programmingThe COVID-19 pandemic is expected to have a serious impact on food security in Ethiopia.
+The pandemic is expected to have negative impacts on agricultural production and food supply chains.
+Constraints on the movement of goods may cause shortages of food and price increases.
+WFP will respond to evolving food insecurity in partnership with government and non-government partners and in consultation with donor partners. - 31.
 Working with other actors, WFP will leverage the PSNP as the platform from which to integrate the suite of asset creation, climate risk mitigation, resilience building and education activities that operationalize its work at the humanitarian-development-peace nexus.
 Capacity strengthening efforts will be expanded and greater attention given to regional and local capacities.
 In Somali Region, better integration of the hubs and spokes mechanism and PSNP transfer systems will be explored. - 32.
-WFP will continue to develop and expand the projects piloted as "proofs of concept" under the ICSP, such as satellite index insurance for pastoralists in Ethiopia and fresh food vouchers.
+WFP will continue to develop and expand the projects piloted as "proofs of concept" under the ICSP, such as an HRP-PSNP cash pilot, 35 the satellite index insurance for pastoralists in Ethiopia and fresh food vouchers.
 WFP will strengthen the resilience and diversification of the livelihoods of people vulnerable to food insecurity through activities that foster more systematic prevention of malnutrition, greater inclusion of pastoralists in gender-responsive social protection and safety nets (including school feeding and natural resource management interventions) and increased efficiency of national disaster risk management and response. - 33.
-WFP will incorporate climate- and environment-sensitive investments throughout its portfolio in order to strengthen beneficiaries' abilities to adapt to recurrent climate events and in accordance with WFP's corporate guidelines for environmental protection, the United Nations sustainable development cooperation framework (UNSDCF) and Ethiopia's Climate-Resilient Green Economy strategy and HGER. - 2.2 Alignment with national development plans, the United Nations sustainable development and cooperation framework and other frameworks - 34.
-The CSP has been developed alongside the Government's Ten-Year Perspective Plan (2020-2030) and HGER, the next phase of the PSNP (Phase V) and the new UNSDCF for Ethiopia.
+WFP will incorporate climate- and environment-sensitive investments throughout its portfolio in order to strengthen beneficiaries' abilities to adapt to recurrent climate events and in accordance with WFP's corporate guidelines for environmental protection, the United Nations sustainable development cooperation framework (UNSDCF) and Ethiopia's Climate-Resilient Green Economy strategy and HGER.